November 2024 Newsletter

 DEEP SPACE GALLERY “WALLPAPER”

-October 12, 2024 - October 12, 2024
+October 12, 2024 - October 29, 2024

-Though the Deep Space Gallery exhibit Wallpaper has ended, some of my Glyphs in different compositions, along with those on the pages of a 1957 Encyclopedia, are still available.
+Though the Deep Space Gallery exhibit Wallpaper has ended, some of my unsold Glyphs in different compositions, along with those on the pages of a 1957 Encyclopedia, are still available.
 This has to be the coolest gallery in New Jersey, and I’m so proud to be included in their wonderful shows.

 “LIBERATORY LIVING: PROTECTIVE INTERIORS & RADICAL BLACK JOY”